 - Palo Santo de la India

-The Basic Woods tend to produce a more brilliant sound, less colourful and are ideal for beginner musicians that want to use the instrument for practicing or accompanying a singer
+The Basic Woods tend to produce a more brilliant sound, less colorful and are ideal for beginner musicians that want to use the instrument for practicing or accompanying a singer

-The Premium Woods are of a better sound, more round and colourful and are ideal for intermediate to professional musicians in the search for an instrument that can be use on stage for concerts or events.
+The Premium Woods are of a better sound, more round and colorful and are ideal for intermediate to professional musicians in the search for an instrument that can be used on stage for concerts or events.

-It all depends at the end of the attention to detail that the maker of the instrument adds to his work.
-A high performance wood doesn’t guarantee the quality of the sound if the instrument is not well manufactured or was made with errors on the measurements.
+It all depends on the end of the attention to detail that the maker of the instrument adds to his work.
+A high-performance wood doesn’t guarantee the quality of the sound of the instrument is not well manufactured or was made with errors on the measurements.